phyver/GameShell/doc/gameshell.md

 Playing GameShell, other commands
 ---------------------------------

-In some situations, some other commands are useful.
+In some situations, some other commands are needed.
 They are described by the `gsh HELP` command.
 Here are the main ones.

 * `gsh skip`: it has unfortunately happened that some bug prevented a mission